a4vgx7b2M/gaggiuino-esp32-loader/README.md

 # Not yet tested with v.152d91d released on 14/02/25.
 I suggest holding off on testing v.152d91d for now.
-Based on the speed of releasing a new update and the fact that zer0-bit has deleted prior releases, I am suspicious that there is something im the new update intended to cause permanent hardware damage.
+Based on the speed of releasing a new update and the fact that zer0-bit has deleted prior releases, I am suspicious that there is something in the new update intended to cause permanent hardware damage.
 For safety, I have deleted the precompiled bootloader.bin and partition-table.bin.
 Test v.152d91d yourselves at your own risk

 # Gaggiuino ESP32S3 Bootloader and Partition Table